-Cannabis is the dried leaves, stems, flowers, and seeds of the hemp plant known as Cannabis Sativa.
+Marijuana is the dried leaves, stems, flowers, and seeds of the hemp plant known as Cannabis Sativa.
 Marijuana, a mind-altering psychoactive drug, is produced by the Cannabis Sativa plant.
 The main ingredient in marijuana that produces the psychoactive effect is THC (delta-9-tetrahydrocannabinol).
-Marijuana is typically smoked, but may also be brewed as a tea or mixed in food (edibles).
+Marijuana is typically smoked but may also be brewed as tea or mixed in food (edibles).

-- Risk for Dependence: physical and psychological dependence may be associated with long-term, regular use.
-Experiences of withdrawal may be experienced upon discontinuation of use. - Possible Short-Term Effects: a host of psychological, physiological, and behavioral effects may be experienced by users and may vary from user to user.
-Most commonly, sedation, loss of coordination and psychomotor behavior (needed to drive safely), decreased blood pressure, memory and learning problems, increased appetite, difficulty with problem-solving, increased heart rate, and distorted perception may be experienced. - Possible Long-Term Effects: long-term, regular users may experience emphysema, bronchitis, bronchial asthma, and suppression of the immune system. - Effects of Overdose: there have been no reported deaths associated with marijuana. - For more information: https://www.dea.gov/factsheets
+Risk for Dependence: Physical and psychological dependence may be associated with longterm, regular use.
+Experiences of withdrawal may be experienced upon discontinuation of use.

+Possible Short-Term Effects: A host of psychological, physiological, and behavioral effects may be experienced by users and may vary from user to user.
+Most commonly, sedation, loss of coordination and psychomotor behavior (needed to drive safely), decreased blood pressure, memory and learning problems, increased appetite, difficulty with problem-solving, increased heart rate, and distorted perception may be experienced.

+Possible Long-Term Effects: Long-term, regular users may experience emphysema, bronchitis, bronchial asthma, and suppression of the immune system.

+Effects of Overdose: There have been no reported deaths associated with marijuana.